OrigamiKing3612/OrigamiKing3612.github.io/instead.md

 ## **Instead**

+# Instead Mod

-This mod is being rewritten.
+This is a dimension mod and requires geckolib and the fabric api.
+This mod is currently being rewritten.

 ### **Download**